cncgoko/Goko-docs/source/views/macro.rst

 In the **Macros Manager** panel, select the macro to edit in the list and click the :guibutton:`Edit` button above the list.
 Fields of the macro will be available for modification.

+Once you're done with modifications, simply click the :guibutton:`Apply` button.
+To cancel them, click the :guibutton:`Cancel` button.

 ====

 Delete a macro